Oneledger/docs/docs/develop/Onewallet/hello.md

 <img src={useBaseUrl("img/onewallet/onewallet-homepage.png")} /><br/><br/>

-4. Give account name of your choice and click enter, it will prompt for password please enter your onewallet password.<br/><br/>
+4. Give account name of your choice and click enter, it will prompt for password please enter your OneWallet password.<br/><br/>

 <img src={useBaseUrl("img/onewallet/account.png")} /><br/><br/>

-**Congratulations!** You have successfully created your Onewallet account.
+**Congratulations!** You have successfully created your OneWallet account.
 You can create multiple accounts.